fenago/nlp-pytorch/lab_guides/Lab_6.md

 classes may suffer in terms of predictions as there are more different classes to differentiate between.

-In a binary classification model, assuming we had a balanced dataset, we would expect our model to have an accuracy of 50% if it were just to perform random guesses, whereas a multi-class model with five different classes would only have a baseline accuracy of 20%.
-This means that just because a multiclass model has an accuracy much lower than 100%, this does not mean the model itself is inherently bad at making predictions.
-This is particularly true when it comes to training models that predict from hundreds of different classes.
-In these cases, a model with just 50% accuracy would be considered to be performing very well.

-Now that we have defined our multi-class classification problem, we need to load our data in order to train a model.

 Creating iterators to load the data
 -----------------------------------

-In our LSTM model in the previous chapter, we simply used a `.csv` file containing all the data we used to train our model.
-We then manually converted this data into input tensors and fed them one by one into our network in order to train it.
-While this methodology is perfectly acceptable, it is not the most efficient one.

-In our CNN model, we will instead look at creating data iterators from our data.
-These iterator objects allow us to easily generate small batches of data from our input data, thus allowing us to train our model using mini batches, rather than feeding our input data one by one into the network.
-This means that the gradients within our network are calculated across a whole batch of data and that parameter adjustments happen after each batch rather than after each individual row of data is passed through the network.

 For our data, we will take our dataset from the TorchText package.
 This has the advantage of not only containing a number of datasets for model